Documentation Index

 b.
 Atomically increment delegation spend counter

 c.
-Create off-session Stripe PaymentIntent for the plan price
+Create off-session PSP PaymentIntent for the plan price

 d.
-On Stripe failure: roll back spend counter, return error
+On PSP failure: roll back spend counter, return error

 e.
 Mint credits to subscriber using the node account